flitvious/go-apla/README.md

 Centrifugo is a notification service which receives notifications from Go-Apla TCP-server and sends them to the frontend (Molis client), so that users can see status of their transactions.

-Centrifugo is a unified notification service for all nodes in Apla Blockchain Platform.
+Centrifugo is a unified notification service for all nodes in Apla blockchain platform.
 When Molis client connects to Go-Apla API-service, it receives the IP-address of Centrifugo host and connects to it via a websocket.

 In a testing environment, you can deploy centrifugo service on the same host with other backend components.
 It can be a single centrifugo service for all nodes, or each node may connect to its own centrifugo instance.